bjornmeansbear/DefineEthics/README.md

 Is Graphic Design a moral issue?
 Human situations are moral issues -- and Graphic Design/Communication Design helps mediate human situations; so isn't it then yes, a moral issue?

 Practice two things in your designing: either help or do no harm to cultures, societies, and most importantly our planet.
 (A Hippocratic path for designing???)

+deep ecology/shallow ecology?

+abandon the “culture versus nature” dualism

+humans are just one strand in a greater biotic web

+It's time.
+This is our last chance to do anything about the global climate and ecological emergency.
+Our last chance to save the world as we know it.

+A note about terminology is relevant here.
+Many ecofeminist philosophers distinguish between the oppression of women and the (unjustified) domination of nature. (from https://plato.stanford.edu/entries/feminism-environmental/)

+Sexism, racism, classism, heterosexism, and ethnocentrism are examples of unjustified “-isms of domination” (from: https://plato.stanford.edu/entries/feminism-environmental/)

 ++++++++++++++++++++++++++++